Diarrhea in Babies: What’s Normal, What’s Not, and Why It Happens

 5. Medical conditions, metabolic and functional disorders

-The least common reason for chronic or recurrent diarrhea in babies and young children are the hundreds of rare medical conditions, metabolic and functional disorders, which involve the digestive tract as well as many conditions affecting other body systems.
+The least common causes of chronic or recurrent diarrhea in babies and young children are underlying medical conditions, metabolic disorders, or functional disorders.
+Although there are many such conditions, they are rare.

 When to see a doctor

-• If stools containing blood or pus, or are black in color.
+- stools contain blood or pus, or are black in color

-• If severe diarrhea lasts for longer than 48 hours.
+- severe diarrhea lasts longer than 48 hours

-• In babies younger than 3 months call your doctor as soon as vomiting or diarrhea appears.
+For babies younger than three months, contact your doctor promptly if vomiting or diarrhea develops.

 What tests might the doctor do?

-• Stool culture: The doctor may provide you with a small container for you to collect a sample of your baby's poop to be sent to a laboratory for analysis, to check for bacteria, parasites or other signs of disease or infection.
+You may be asked to collect a stool sample, which can be sent to a laboratory to check for bacteria, parasites, or other signs of infection.

-• Blood and urine tests may be used to rule out certain medical illnesses or conditions.
+These tests may be used to rule out certain medical conditions or illnesses.

-• Elimination diets may be used to find out if a food allergy or intolerance is causing your child's diarrhea.
-The doctor may recommend changing your baby's formula or avoiding certain foods to see whether the diarrhea ceases in response to changes in diet.
+In some cases, elimination diets may be used to assess whether a food allergy or intolerance is contributing to diarrhea.
+This may involve changing infant formula or temporarily avoiding specific foods to see whether symptoms improve.

 FAQ's